 - Topping Options: Who says you have to use sprinkles?
 Lofthouse cookies are just as yummy with plain frosting, or with fun toppings like chopped nuts, crushed candy bars, M&Ms, or whatever you like.

-Sure!
-Like many cookies, homemade Lofthouse cookies are easy to freeze.
-Just line them up in layers in an airtight container, with a layer of wax paper or parchment paper between each layer to protect the frosting.
+- Freezer: To freeze your Lofthouse cookies, line them up in layers in an airtight container, with a layer of wax paper or parchment paper between each layer to protect the frosting.
 Freeze for up to three months.
 (Note: It’s best to freeze them without sprinkles, so that the colors don’t run into the frosting after freezing and thawing.)

 Ingredients